kubernetes/enhancements/keps/sig-cluster-lifecycle/image-builder/20190612-image-builder.md

 **Output:** Running shell inside the root filesystem

-Phase 0 will kickoff Phase 1, by either chrooting into the disk or using nested virtualization to boot the image and then SSH into it.
+Phase 0 will kickoff Phase 1, for example by chrooting into the disk or using nested virtualization to boot the image and then SSH into it.

 #### Phase 1 (Software Installation / Customization)